 Working out at home can be fun, but I know that it is hard to decide on what kind of exercise equipment you should get.

-Some of the most popular kinds of at-home workout equipment pieces you can buy are resistance bands and cables.
+We all know that some of the most popular kinds of at-home workout equipment pieces you can buy are resistance bands and cable machines.

-However, if you are new to exercise equipment, you might be wondering which one is better.
+However, if you are new to exercise equipment, you might be wondering:

-Luckily for you, I prepared a list of 8 reasons why resistance bands are better than cables!
+In order to answer this question once and for all I have prepared for you a list of 8 logical and scientifically proven reasons why resistance bands are better than cables!

-Now, keep reading to check out all of my reasons why resistance bands are better than cables and why you should snag a great resistance band.
+Now, keep reading to find out why resistance bands are overall better than cable machines and why you should start using them regularly…

 Are Resistance Bands Better Than Cables?